clubofcodes/node_practice/README.md

 ## About

 - This branch contains basic APIs which can perform simple CRUD operations in USER collection of local mongoDB as well as cloud mongodb cluster.
+- Store info branch contains demo of cookies and sessions.

 ## Features